DanD1511/DanD1511/README.md

 ## About Me

-I am a Python developer and electrical engineer passionate about Development and automation.
+I am a Python and C# developer and electrical engineer passionate about Development and automation.
 I enjoy acepting new challenges.
 I am always eager to learn new things and collaborate on exciting projects.

 ## 🛠️ Languages and Tools